Every spider has the ability to bite; this is a fact. It is often their response if they sense danger. But what if a spider bites you?

 The latter two signs can also be the actions of a curious jumping spider preparing itself to leap, so just be cautious.

 The symptoms of a jumping spider bite are similar to those of a bee sting.
-You may experience sharp pain at the site of the bite.
+You may experience sharp pain at the spider bite location.

 You might be wondering what a jumping spider bite looks like.
-Generally, the area may be red and swollen.
-It is also possible for small dots to be visible from the spider’s fangs but this is rare.
+Generally, the area may be red and swollen, and you might experience itching, too.
+It is also possible for small dots to be visible from the spider’s fangs, but this is rare.
+What jumping spider bite symptoms you experience might differ, depending on the severity of the bite and your sensitivity to jumping spider venom.
+Bites from adult jumping spiders might also be more painful due to their larger size; this is also likely for some species of female jumping spiders.

 If you are allergic to bee stings, you may have a more serious reaction to a jumping spider bite.
 Symptoms of an allergic reaction include difficulty breathing, swelling of the face or throat, and dizziness.
 If you experience any of these symptoms, you should seek medical attention immediately.